ShadowXeldron/pokefirered-xeldromix/README.md

 [travis]: https://travis-ci.org/pret/pokefirered
 [travis-badge]: https://travis-ci.org/pret/pokefirered.svg?branch=master

+### KNOWN ISSUES
+* The menu-based move tutor in the trainers' school works but is very glitchy.

 This is a modified version of the Pokémon FireRed and LeafGreen.
 It includes the following changes:

 * Physical/Special Split